image

 What is the project board’s role in exception management?

-The project board sets project-level tolerances, reviews exception reports, and makes decisions on corrective actions when tolerances are exceeded.
+The project board establishes project-level tolerances, examines exception reports and decides on corrective actions whenever tolerances surpass allowable limits.

 How does exception management help use senior management time efficiently?